Integrating in Swedish

 Choose the area that interests you, and click on the articles to read more

-Finland has two types of higher education institutions: universities and universities of applied sciences.
+In Finland, there are two types of higher education institutions: universities and universities of applied sciences.